-The Dean Collection and Bacardi are pleased to present No Commission: Shanghai, a three-day, digital art and music experience taking place April 7 - 9, 2017, at the Shanghai Exhibition Center.
+The Dean Collection and Bacardi are pleased to present No Commission: Berlin, a three-day, art and music experience taking place June 29 – July 1, 2017, at Kraftwerk Rummelsberg.

-No Commission is a roving experiential platform organized by The Dean Collection & Bacardi to forge a direct link between the visual and musical arts and art patronage.
-No Commission is designed specifically to support artists in different cities around the world.
+No Commission is a roving experiential platform organized by The Dean Collection & Bacardi to forge a direct link between art and art patronage.
+No Commission is designed specifically to support artists in different territories around the world.

 Contemporary Berlin is a hub for prolific experimentation, the city is a convergence of radical social histories and underground creative networks that weave together to create a dynamic present.
 It is where transient geniuses and hometown heroes flock to find artistic freedom, rigor and enlightenment.
 No Commission celebrates Berlin using the city as inspiration to examine the crossroad, the intersection point.

 A parallel contemplation is the Golden Era of 1920s Berlin, a time when intellectual life flourished amidst the social chaos of the inter-World War period and opportunities existed for anyone with groundbreaking ideas.
 Decadence of thought and action ruled while uncertainty fueled innovation and passionate politics.
 Indulgence commanded cabarets and nightclubs and catastrophe heightened visionary impulse.

 In this spirit, No Commission Berlin artists, both emerging and established, from Africa, Europe and North America illustrate a vision of the world as they see it.
 Through painting, photography and prints, viewers witness the cognitive mechanics of cultural narrators who distill their memories, motivations and handiwork.

 No Commission welcomes two unique activations to our Berlin platform: